Umami Pot

 Step 3

-Take the cucumbers out of the ziplock bag, and enjoy them as they are or insert a disposable chopstick into each cucumber to make them easier to hold.
+Remove the cucumbers from the bag and enjoy them as they are, or insert a disposable chopstick into each one to make them easier to hold.

 To store